Essential Gear for Bicycle Touring and Bikepacking

 Tires

-If you don’t want to spend half of the day repairing punctures, we recommend upgrading your tires with something puncture-proof.
+If you don’t want to spend half the day repairing punctures, we recommend upgrading to puncture-resistant tires.

 Here are our favorite